 Anjana – Collyrium – Kajal

 One should regularly apply the collyrium made of antimony because it is useful for the eyes.
-Rasanjana – Aqueous extract of Berberis aristata (a preparation of Berberis aristata DC.) is to be applied once in every 5-8 nights for lacrimation of the eyes.
-Of all the Mahabhutas, Tejas (Fire, in the form of light) dominates in the composition of eyes; so they specially are susceptible to kapha.
+Rasanjana – Aqueous extract of Berberis aristata (a preparation of Berberis aristata DC.) is to be applied once in every 5-8 nights to produce lacrimation of the eyes.
+Of all the Mahabhutas, Tejas (Fire, in the form of light) dominates in the composition of eyes; so they especially are susceptible to kapha.
 Therefore, the therapy (collyrium etc) which alleviates kapha is good for keeping the vision clear.
 A strong collyrium must not be applied to the eyes during the day time as the eyes weakened by drainage will be adversely affected at the sight of the Sun.
 Thus, the collyrium meant for draining should be applied only during night.
 (15- 17)

-As different types of tarnished gold ornaments are spotlessly cleared by means of oil, cloth and hair brush, so also by the use of Collyrium and eye drops, the eyes become spotlessly bright like the moon in a clear sky.
+As different types of tarnished gold ornaments are spotlessly cleared by means of oil, cloth and brush, so also by the use of Collyrium and eye drops, the eyes become spotlessly bright like the moon in a clear sky.
 (18-19)

-Dhumapana – Herbal Smoking: Harenua (Pisum sativum Linn), Priyangu – Callicarpa macrophylla Vahl.
-Prithvika ( Nigella sativa Linn), Keshara ( Mesua ferrea Linn), Nakha – Capparis sepiaria, Hrivera (Pavonia Odorata Willd), Chandana( Sandalwood), Patra ( Cinnamomum tamala Nees and Eberum ), Twak ( Cinnamon) Ela – Cardamom – Elettaria cardamomum Usheera – Vetiver, Padmaka – Wild Himalayan Cherry – Prunus cerasoides Dhyamaka (Cymbopogon Schoenathus Spreng ), Madhuka – Licorice – Glycyrrhiza glabra Mamsi – Nardostachys jatamansi Guggulu (Commifora mukul Engl.), Aguru (Aquilaria agallocha Roxb. ), Sharkara (Sugar), bark of Nyagrodha (Ficus bengalensis Linn), Udumbara (Ficus racemosa Linn), Ashvattha (Ficus religiosa Linn), Plaksha (Ficus locor Bunch- Ham), and Lodhra (Symplocos racemosa) Vanya (Cyperus tenuiflorus), Sarjarasa (Resin of Vateria indica Linn).
-Musta (Cyperus rotundus) Shaileya (Permellia perforta), Kamala (Nelumbo uncifera Gaertn), Utpala (Nymphaea alba), Shrivestaka (resinous extract from Pinus roxburghii Sargent ), Shallaki (Boswellia serrata Roxb.), Sukararha .
+Harenua (Pisum sativum Linn), Priyangu – Callicarpa macrophylla Vahl.
+Prithvika ( Nigella sativa Linn), Keshara ( Mesua ferrea Linn), Nakha – Capparis sepiaria, Hrivera (Pavonia odorata Willd), Sandalwood, Patra ( Cinnamomum tamala Nees and Eberum ), cinnamon, cardamom, Usheera – Vetiver, Padmaka – Wild Himalayan Cherry – Prunus cerasoides Dhyamaka (Cymbopogon schoenathus Spreng ), Licorice, Mamsi – Nardostachys jatamansi, Guggulu (Commiphora mukul Engl.), Aguru (Aquilaria agallocha Roxb. ), sugar, bark of Nyagrodha (Ficus benghalensis Linn), Udumbara (Ficus racemosa Linn), Ashvattha (Ficus religiosa Linn), Plaksha (Ficus lacor Bunh- Ham), and Lodhra (Symplocos racemosa) Vanya (Cyperus tenuiflorus), Sarjarasa (Resin of Vateria indica Linn).
+Musta (Cyperus rotundus) Shaileya (Permellia perforta), Kamala (Nelumbo nucifera Gaertn), Utpala (Nymphaea alba), Shrivestaka (resinous extract from Pinus roxburghii Sargent ), Shallaki (Boswellia serrata Roxb.), Sukararha .

-Schedule for smoking:
+Schedule for smoking

-Eight timings are prescribed for habitual smoking because Vata, Pitta and Kapha get vitiated during these times. after bathing, after eating, after tongue scraping, sneezing, brushing the teeth, after Nasya, after application of collyrium and after sleep.
-Herbal smoking at these timings prevents diseases of head and neck resulting from the vitiation of Kapha and vata, Smoking is to be done thrice- three puffs each time.
+Eight timings are prescribed for habitual smoking because Vata, Pitta and Kapha get vitiated during these times – after bathing, after eating, after tongue scraping, after sneezing, after brushing the teeth, after Nasya, after application of collyrium and after sleep.
+Herbal smoking at these timings prevents diseases of head and neck resulting from the vitiation of Kapha and vata, Smoking is to be done thrice- three puffs each at a time.
 (33-35)

-Clarity of mind, throat and sense organs, lightness of head and elimination of the above mentioned Doshas are features of correct smoking (37)
+Clarity of mind, throat and sense organs, lightness of head and elimination of the above mentioned Doshas are features of proper herbal smoking (37)

 If untimely done or overdone, smoking causes such troubles as deafness, blindness, dumbness, bleeding from different parts of the body and giddiness.
 (38)

-Contra indications for herbal smoking –
+Contraindications for herbal smoking

-Method of herbal smoking – With the body erect, eyes looking front, mind concentrated and having self-control, one should sit at ease and smoke three times, thrice during each time, through one nostril while closing the other one.
+With the body erect, eyes looking forward, mind concentrated and having self-control, one should sit at ease and smoke three times, thrice during each time, through one nostril while closing the other one.
 (48)

 For the elimination type of smoking (Virechana Dhumapana), the length of the pipe should be 24 finger breadth; for unctuous smoking (Snaihika), of 32 finger breadth; For habitual smoking (Prayogika), 36 (finger breadth is to be measured with one’s own finger).

-Signs like lightness of the best chest, throat, head and liquification of Kapha are the features of correct smoking.
+Signs like lightness of the chest, throat, head and liquification of Kapha are the features of correct smoking.

 Ayoga – Signs of insufficient smoking – Impairment of voice, presence of Kapha (phlegm) in the throat and heaviness of head are the features of insufficient smoking.

-Atiyoga – If one smokes in excess, his palate, head and throat get dried up and become lot.
+Atiyoga – If one smokes in excess, his palate, head and throat get dried up and become hot.
 One feels thirsty and he becomes unconscious; there may be excessive bleeding, dizziness. fainting and hotness in sense organs.
 [54-55]

 Nasya – Nasal Drops